gmiklos-inst/codelabs/todo-spring/3-business-logic.md

 For this purpose, you can use `companion object`s, extension methods or simple utility methods.
 If in trouble, consult the checkpoint implementation.

+## Checkpoint acceptance criteria
+By the end of this checkpoint, you should have a `TodoItemService` implementation that handles all business use cases.